-RIGHT Pougrug Farms Operations Manager Stuart Telfer and Jenna Smith with Pioneer Area Manager Warren Coulson.
+RIGHT Pouarua Farms Operations Manager Stuart Telfer and Jenna Smith with Pioneer Area Manager Warren Coulson.

-Manager Warren Coulson as well as the Pioneer Farm Systems team. "
+44 Pioneer have always been involved with our business and we take advantage of the knowledge of our local Area Manager Warren Coulson as well as the Pioneer Farm Systems team.
+99